Ourogula/SpringMVCFilmCRUD/README.md

 # Lessons learned

-we learned communication is paramount. alot of our stumbling was due to not knowing what the other was working on. so alot of items were reworked.
+We learned communication is paramount. alot of our stumbling was due to not knowing what the other was working on. so alot of items were reworked.

+Learned about 'git merge'. may not be a good function all the time, but it did help us with one issue we had while trying to push a file.